aggressor-FZX/imdb_database_AI_ML/README.md

 - Two hidden layers with 128 and 64 units respectively, using ReLU activation
 - Output layer producing a single continuous value for regression

+## Feature Importance Explained

+Feature importance reveals which inputs your neural network relies on most when making predictions.
+Using **permutation importance**, we:
+- Randomly shuffle the values of each feature one at a time
+- Measure how much model performance drops (via MSE increase)
+- Rank features by their impact

+This is incredibly useful for:
+- **Interpreting model decisions** in real-world terms (e.g. which actors or producers influence profit the most)
+- **Reducing dimensionality** by eliminating low-impact features
+- **Validating assumptions** about which aspects of the movie data matter most
+- **Explaining results** to non-technical stakeholders

+Aggregation by category helps identify broader trends — for example, if directors as a group are more predictive than writers or genres.

 ## Notes

 - The code expects the dataset to have a `ProductionCompanies` column formatted as comma-separated strings
 - Adjust file paths and column names as necessary for your dataset
 - GPU will be used if available; otherwise CPU fallback occurs automatically
 - Permutation importance uses 2 repeats per feature by default for robustness